- OS: Windows 7, 8, 10

-If you use this button at the top right corner of your screen, it will check in all closed documents as a background process.
+If you use this button at the top of your screen, it will check in all closed documents (checked out automatically) as a background process.

 If you click the Check In button next to the document then it will upload just that one document as a foreground process.
 Selecting the top right button will save you time.